Published 20:20 IST, January 13th 2023

 Advertisement

-All this paints a very bleak picture of Indian tennis as far as singles game is concerned and in a way indicates that India should give up singles Grand Slam dream as of today.
+All this paints a very bleak picture of Indian tennis as far as singles game is concerned and in a way indicates that India should give up the singles Grand Slam dream as of today.

 Everything related to tennis has a cost involved.

 At a DDA Sports Complex, a minimum of Rs 115 (natural light) and Rs 155 (under flood lights) is what you need to pay to book a tennis court for an hour.
-At a good facility like DLTA Complex, cost to book a tennis court is less than Rs 500 for an hour.
+At a good facility like DLTA Complex, the cost to book a tennis court is no less than Rs 500 for an hour.

-n you just can't buy racquet, book a court and start playing.
+Then you just can't buy racquet, book a court and start playing.

 So even if one wants to play this sport for recreation purpose, one needs to invest at least Rs 10,000 every month.
 That's some amount for an Indian middle class family.